 If you want the best of this design then it’s the WsC however if you buy lots of straps and don’t want to waste too much cash then monowear is a good choice for half the price.

 Nomad – Best Rugged Adventure-Sport Strap (V2, 2020 Version)

 This strap is so good it deserved a post of its own!
-This strap is a bit too bulky for me when running BUT and that’s a big BUT, this is an awesome strap for adventure sports and, if it had ears, it would have DURABILITY coming out of its ears.
+This strap is a bit too bulky for me when running BUT and that’s a big BUT, this is an awesome strap for adventure sports and, if it was a cup, it would be overflowing with DURABILITY.
 But it hasn’t.
 It’s just a watch strap, albeit a well-made and well-packaged one.

 - Pros – Rugged FKM polymer, Own design.
 Perfect for outdoors/adventure usage.